Maybe you haven’t heard about “scalp micropigmentation” before. We’ve got you covered.

-At Hairline Ink, our world-class artists and industry-leading experts have dedicated their lives to helping men who experience male pattern baldness to regain their confidence and renew their self-esteem with our advanced treatment, scalp micropigmentation.
-This affordable, guaranteed, and safe treatment option is a life-long solution to the problems posed by male pattern baldness, and our team at Hairline Ink is here to help you better understand how this incredible procedure could change your life.
+At Hairline Ink, our world-class artists and industry-leading experts have dedicated their lives to helping men who experience male pattern baldness regain their confidence and renew their self-esteem with our advanced treatment, scalp micropigmentation (SMP).
+This affordable, permanent, and safe treatment option is a life-long solution to the problems posed by male pattern baldness, and our team at Hairline Ink is here to help you better understand how this incredible procedure will change your life.

 Causes and Effects of Male Pattern Baldness

 Male pattern baldness is a genetic condition and is the result of changes that take place with male hormones as men age.
 As a normal part of the aging process, men’s bodies begin to convert the hormone testosterone into the hormone dihydrotestosterone (DHT).
 Unfortunately, it is believed that dihydrotestosterone has adverse effects on hair follicles in men who are genetically predisposed to male pattern baldness.